 Laws, however, can establish a different standard.

 In Victoria, a 2016 ruling on the case of Owners Corporation PS 501391P v Balcombe VSC 384 determined that the body corporate did not have the authority to prohibit short-term holiday rentals.

-The case dealt with a significant amount of business being conducted on site via Airbnb.
-The hosts operated a short-term letting business that served over 10,000 guests over an 8-year period.
+The case dealt with a significant amount of business being conducted on-site via Airbnb.
+The hosts operated a short-term letting business that served over 10,000 guests over 8 years.

 In short, Victorian owners corporations can’t enforce a rule that aims to prohibit Airbnb short-stay accommodation.
 The power rests solely with local council planning regulations or the Victorian Government.

-New legislation is required to establish concrete change in favour of owners corporations.
-Until then, a number of social and technological solutions have been offered by many of those affected by the 2016 ruling.
+New legislation is required to establish a concrete change in favor of owners of corporations.
+Until then, several social and technological solutions have been offered by many of those affected by the 2016 ruling.